 Sign up now and establish health, vibrancy, deep self-knowing and balance at the heart of your New Year's Resolution for 2017.

-7th Day Program Fee - Thursday- $ 145, Thursday night to Friday noon
+7th Day - Thursday- $ 125, Thursday night to Friday noon

 Interested in showcasing your product or organization?
-We would love the opportunity to advertise for you on our web page or in our flyer or to have you here as a vendor introducing your product or organization to our guests.
+We would love the opportunity to advertise for you on our web page or in our flyer or to have you here as a vendor introducing your health related products or organization to our guests.
 Please click below to forward us your contact information.

 Join internationally reknowned leaders in Eastern philosophy and practice at Eastover for The Medical Qigong and Eastern Medicine Symposium.
 We will dive deep into the wisdom of the ancient healing traditions of the East and discuss practical modern applications of powerful practices like Qigong and Taichi.
 The Symposium welcomes both beginners, as well as experienced practitioners.